-\myparagraph{Judgment \& Correction Mechanism.} During the training of MediRound, we adopt teacher forcing \cite{teacher_forcing} and directly use the ground truth masks to obtain the referred information.
-While this strategy effectively optimizes the model parameters, it introduces a discrepancy between the training and testing scenarios: \textit{during multi-round evaluation, the trained model can only rely on its own outputs from previous rounds as reference information}.
-As illustrated in Figure \ref{fig:model_overview}, the mask information from the referred round provides essential contextual guidance for the current round.
 This dependency introduces a potential limitation: errors from earlier segmentation rounds may accumulate and propagate, ultimately degrading the accuracy of subsequent predictions during evaluation.
 This effect may become increasingly pronounced as the number of segmentation rounds increases, due to the progressive accumulation and amplification of errors.
 Therefore, we introduce a lightweight yet effective Judgment \& Correction Mechanism that enables the model to transfer higher-quality masks from previous rounds to subsequent ones during evaluation, thereby mitigating the accumulation of segmentation errors.
+Motivated by prior studies \cite{lisa-READ,tong2025medisee} demonstrating that the [SEG] embedding encodes rich target semantics and that semantic drift within this embedding directly degrades mask quality, we intervene at the [SEG] embedding level to mitigate error propagation.
 Specifically, as illustrated in Figure \ref{fig:loop_pipeline}, during the MediRound evaluation process, we employ a \textbf{Quality Judgment Module} to assess the quality of the hidden features associated with the output [SEG] token in the current round.
-If the feature quality is deemed unsatisfactory, the features are then passed to the \textbf{Correction Module} for feature refinement; otherwise, they are directly decoded into masks.
-In this way, when subsequent rounds refer to the current round result, they receive higher-quality reference mask, which facilitate more coherent cross-round reasoning.
-To more clearly illustrate how JCM assists MediRound in performing multi-round reasoning, we present the pseudocode of the process in Algorithm~\ref{alg:multi_round_seg_jcm}.
-Notably, both the Quality Judgment and Correction Modules are implemented as lightweight MLPs.
-To train them, we freeze all parameters of the end-to-end trained MediRound and leverage the frozen MediRound weights to independently optimize the two modules in a fast and efficient manner. \textit{Further training details of JCM are presented in the Appendix.}
+If the feature quality is deemed unsatisfactory, the features are then passed to the \textbf{Correction Module} for feature refinement; otherwise, they are directly decoded into masks as reference candidates.
+In this way, when later rounds refer to the current round result, they receive a higher-quality reference mask, which facilitates more coherent cross-round reasoning.
+To better illustrate how JCM assists MediRound, Algorithm~\ref{alg:multi_round_seg_jcm} provides the pseudocode.
+Notably, both the Quality Judgment and Correction Modules are lightweight MLPs, with training details in Sec.~\ref{sec:training_optimization}.